Tropical Storm Isidore (1984): Impact

 In Nassau, Bahamas, Isidore produced flooding rains and gales.
 There, the storm forced the closure of schools and banks.
 Heavy precipitation fell throughout the island chain, but no serious damage was reported.

 Winds from Isidore gusted to 73 mph in the St. Augustine, Florida area.
 Elsewhere, 65 mph winds were recorded.
 At Mayport, winds were sustained at 43 mph.
 In northern portions of the state, peak rainfall totals ranged from 5 to 7 in, much of which was associated with an intense convective band to the north and east of the cyclone's center.
-One tornado, ranked F1 on the Fujita scale, touched down near Savannah, Georgia.
 Power outages were mostly minor and scattered.
 Tides generally ran under 3 ft above normal; combined with high winds, the tides contributed to severe and widespread beach erosion along the eastern coast of central Florida, threatening structures at times.
 A large, $500,000 beach restoration fill was washed away.
 Additionally, segments of State Road A1A were damaged.
 On Hutchinson Island, many eggs and nests of Caretta caretta and Chelonia mydas, respectively, were destroyed.
 One man was electrocuted as a result of the storm near Orlando.
 Another man was injured while attempting to land his plane in high winds.
 Throughout the state, overall damage was generally insignificant.

 The storm also dropped heavy precipitation along the coasts of Georgia, South Carolina, and North Carolina, with sporadic showers in parts of Virginia.
+In Georgia, one tornado, ranked F1 on the Fujita scale, touched down in Brunswick, damaging a metal building's roof at a steel plant and 10 cars and a garage roof at a car dealership, and demolishing a metal hut at a National Guard Armory.
+Several trees fell due to a tornado, with about 2,000 power outages in Glynn County.
+The tornado caused approximately $250,000 in damage.
 Offshore, swells of 12 to 15 ft extensively damaged a wooden ship, the Phoenix.
 The vessel "barely escaped destruction", though a crew member suffered a cracked rib.
 Across its path, Isidore was estimated to have inflicted $1 million in damage.